Accidents Report Menu

 The source of analytical data is the Missouri Statewide Traffic Accident Records System (STARS) managed by the Missouri State Highway Patrol.
 All Missouri law enforcement agencies are required by law (RSMO 43.250) to submit a Missouri Uniform Traffic Crash Report (MUCR) to STARS if a traffic crash involves a death, a personal injury, total property damage to an apparent extent of five hundred dollars or more to one person, or other written MUCR's as a result of an investigation.
 It should be noted that although reports that did not occur on public roadways are maintained in STARS, these crashes are not included in statistical analyses provided here.
 Crashes involving less than five hundred dollars to one person may be included here if they were reported to STARS.

-Statistical analyses provided by this website are based only on MUCR's that have been fully reviewed and approved by the Missouri State Highway Patrol, Traffic Records Division.
+Statistical analyses provided by this website are based only on MUCR's that have been fully reviewed and approved by the Missouri State Highway Patrol, Patrol Records Division.
 Typically crash data are available for analysis within a week; however some crash investigations may require much longer periods of time before data are available for analyses.

 STARS data from 2002 to year-to-date utilized for these statistical analyses are based on two versions of the MUCR: 2002 to 2011, 2012 to year-to-date.
 Because conversions of 2002 - 2011 data were completed to allow statistical analyses for the entire time frame, caution should be used when comparing analytical results to original MUCR data.